 The DeWalt rolling miter saw stand with the saw attached full time would have effectively combined the workshop jobs and site jobs into one portable unit.

 Compatible Miter Saws

 This DeWalt rolling miter saw stand can be used with other than DeWalt miter saws but I don’t expect this would include all other saws.
-Some obscure brands may not fit however the mounting rails have a wide range of adjustments so it will adapt to most any Miter saw brands.
+Some obscure brands may not fit however the mounting rails have a wide range of adjustments so it will adapt to most any Miter saw brand.

-Some brands that people have used include the 12” porter cable miter saw, the 12 in Kobalt sliding miter saw, 12 inch Skill miter saw, Craftsman 10″ sliding compound miter saw, Hitachi miter saws and the 12 inch Bosch saw.
+Some brands that people have used include the 12” porter cable miter saw, the 12 in Kobalt sliding miter saw, 12 inch Skill miter saw, Craftsman 10″ sliding compound miter saw, Hitachi miter saws, and the 12 inch Bosch saw.
 It is most compatible with all DeWalt miter saws including 10 and 12 compound double bevel sliding Saws.

-Depending on which saw you attach to the stand, it’s attached using a bolt on system and doesn’t utilize the quick connect setup that is available on the DeWalt Dwx-723, and Dwx-724 saw stands.
+Depending on which saw you attach to the stand, it’s attached using a bolt-on system and doesn’t utilize the quick connect setup that is available on the DeWalt Dwx-723, and Dwx-724 saw stands.

 This may be seen as a downside to some, however, I would imagine most people will only have one machine to attach anyway so it’s not really a big deal.
-Bolt up systems are more positive in my opinion, the last thing you want is a rouge miter saw from poor fixings.
+Bolt-up systems are more positive in my opinion, the last thing you want is a rouge miter saw from poor fixings.

-All the same, removal of the saw is relatively easy if required and you are able to leave your saw attached when not being used. and the DeWalt rolling miter saw stand will still fold easily and stores well upright with the machine bolted on.
+All the same, removal of the saw is relatively easy if required and you are able to leave your saw attached when not being used. and the DeWalt rolling miter saw stand will still fold easily and store well upright with the machine bolted on.